Updated on September 6, 2022

 Here are 10 online accessibility tips to help the blind and visually impaired navigate the internet:

 Make the text bigger on your screen.
 You can do this on both Apple and Microsoft devices.
+To change the text size, open the settings on your computer or smartphone.
+You can change the font size from web pages to text messages.

-For example, on Apple devices, Larger Text allows you to adjust the size with a slider.
+You can even choose which apps you want to use this feature on.
+For example, Larger Text allows you to adjust the size with a slider on Apple devices.
 You can also switch on Bold Text.1

 On Windows, go to your settings page and select the accessibility settings.
-Then choose Text Size.
+Then, choose Text Size.
 You can also choose display size to scale images and apps.17

 Apple has a feature called Reduce Motion.
-This decreases movement of the elements on your screen to simplify web browsing.1
+This decreases the movement of elements on your screen to simplify web browsing.1

+Similarly, you have the option to stop notifications from specific websites.
 You can also restrict ads and block malware on Microsoft devices.21

+If you have difficulty seeing certain colors, you can change the colors on your screen.
 Check your system preferences to see whether or not your device has this feature.

 With Apple, you can put your device in Dark Mode.
 This darkens the elements on your screen to make reading in low light easier.1